ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 The codec **MAY** use embedded fonts from attachments, as defined in [@?RFC9559, section 21.2], in that case the `TrackEntry` **MUST** contain an `AttachmentLink` element.

 Initialization: The `CodecPrivate` element **MAY** be present.
-If present it **MAY** contains "metadata", "styles" and "effects" XML elements usable in the whole stream inside a parent "USFSubtitles" XML parent element, similar to the "USFSubtitles" element of a standalone USF file but without the "subtitles" XML element.
+If present it **MAY** contain "metadata", "styles" and "effects" XML elements usable in the whole stream inside a parent "USFSubtitles" XML parent element, similar to the "USFSubtitles" element of a standalone USF file but without the "subtitles" XML element.

 ### S_TEXT/UTF8